7frank/skatejs-components/README.md

 * a mapping component that defines mappings from device buttons or events to actions, compare both approaches
     * https://github.com/fernandojsg/aframe-input-mapping-component
     * not as customizable but might have some useful ideas

+* dropped the icons for now as they don't align well with shadowDom and webpack